riverford/objection/README.md

 - no coupling to namespaces/vars to reference a singleton
 - lazy construction instead of explicit single start! fn.
 - singletons are supported, yet can mix/match with explicit object construction and arg passing styles.

-## Warning

-This is not yet production ready, I have put this on github in order to gather feedback and thoughts about this approach.
-As such it is not yet available on clojars.

 ## Usage